ilya-markevich/node-mapper/README.md

 ```

 # Conventions
-Conventions are responsible for converting by default field names of source object in appropriate field names of destination object.
+Conventions are responsible for converting field names of source object in appropriate field names of destination object.

-For example, snake case convention means that field with name 'firstName' in source object will be mapped by default to 'first_name' in destination object.
+For example, snake case convention means that field with name 'firstName' in source object will be mapped to 'first_name' field in destination object.
 Dee-mapper supports 3 types of conventions: [camel case](https://en.wikipedia.org/wiki/Camel_case), [pascal case](https://en.wikipedia.org/wiki/PascalCase) and [snake case](https://en.wikipedia.org/wiki/Snake_case).

 You can create custom conventions using method [registerConvention](#mapperregisterconventionconventionname-conventionimplementation).

 # Source and destination types

-For source and destination objects you can use simple types and custom types.
-Simple type is only one - Object.
+You can use simple types and custom types for source and destination objects.
+There is only one simple type - Object.
-Custom types - all user defined types.
+Custom types include all user defined types.

 Type can be constructor function or class.
-The result of mapping depends on types that you passed when configure the mapping.
+The result of mapping depends on types that you used while configuring the mapping.
-Here are the rules (in format source type -> destination type) that applied for mapping types:
+Here are the rules (in format source type -> destination type) applied for types mapping:

 1) Simple -> Simple

-* all fields from source type will be converted by convention and mapped to destination type.
+* all fields from source type will be converted and mapped to destination type by convention.

 ```javascript
 const sourceType = Object;